MattStockton/MattStockton.github.io/_posts/2025-02-26-getting-started-ai-llms.markdown

 ---
 title: "Getting Started with AI & LLMs (For Technical Folks)"
 layout: single
 excerpt: "If you're technical and trying to get your head around AI, this guide cuts through the noise.
-I’ve put together a mix of foundational concepts, hands-on resources, and my own takeaways to help you get started quickly.
+I've put together a mix of foundational concepts, hands-on resources, and my own takeaways to help you get started quickly.
 The best way to learn AI is by diving in — this post gives you a roadmap."
+category: "Getting Started with AI"
+tags: ["getting-started", "learning-resources", "technical-guide", "ai-fundamentals"]
 ---

 Recently, someone asked me for recommendations on how to get started with AI product building, and I realized I had a lot of thoughts here - mainly because I’m way down the rabbit hole.
 I also figured this would be useful for others, so I am sharing structured thoughts here.